 The luxurious cruise

-Although your medical conditions might stop you flying, many cruise by choice!
-Here’s just some of the great reasons why…
+Although your medical conditions might stop you flying, cruises are a great alternative choice!
+Here are just some of the great reasons why…

 Cruises are designed to be accessible